 I chose to try this winery because another winery suggested that it was one of the best at Woodinville Wineries.
 I think another winery being able to give props to another says a lot.
 There were also many reviews of others who visit frequently and have enjoyed each visit.

 My friend purchased a bottle of Chardonnay and Semillon.

 I enjoyed my visit and became a member of Fidelitas where I can now receive 2 shipments a year of their wines with no membership fee.

 I would call this place more of a winery bar.
 The atmosphere gives off a bar vibe but more laid back.
 They have an outdoor patio area and plenty of seating both inside and outside.
 Sitting outside during the winter months is an option as they have outdoor heaters.
-They even have a fireplace in the inside with additional seating.
+They even have a fireplace inside with additional seating.

 Columbia winery offers both a tasting room and dining area.
-We went to the tasting room and Casey did an excellent job on sharing her knowledge of wines to include those on the tasting menu.
+We went to the tasting room and Casey did an excellent job of sharing her knowledge of wines to include those on the tasting menu.
 Heather is more of a white wine drinker and while the menu offered more red than white, Casey was able to alternate the menu a bit to ensure Heather enjoyed the experience.

-At this winery I purchased a bottle of Viognier and 3 candles.
+At this winery, I purchased a bottle of Viognier and 3 candles.

 I enjoyed all 3 wineries as they all gave a different flavor with the tastings and atmosphere.

 Oh, and at the end of the day Target location #2.

 Sunday we got up early and made our way down to Pike Place Market.